ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 * `q` is an incomplete quotient
 * `r` is a remainder

-Using the notation, we can write the formula for calculating the dividend:
+Using the notation, you get this formula for calculating the dividend:
 {line-numbers: false}
 ```
 a = b * q + r
 ```

-Then we derive the formula for finding the remainder:
+Move the "b * q" multiplication to the left side of the equal sign.
+Then you get the following formula for finding the remainder:
 {line-numbers: false}
 ```
 r = a - b * q
 ```

-The choice of an incomplete quotient `q` raises questions.
+The right choice of an incomplete quotient `q` raises questions.
 Sometimes several numbers fit this role.
-The restriction helps to choose the right one.
-The `q` quotient must be such that the absolute value of the `r` remainder is less than the `b` divisor.
-In other words, you should fulfill the following inequality:
+There is a restriction that helps you to choose the right one.
+The `q` quotient should have the value that makes the `r` remainder's absolute value less than the `b` divisor.
+In other words, it should fulfill the following inequality:
 {line-numbers: false}
 ```
 |r| < |b|